hoangsonww/SymptomSync-Health-App/README.md

 ---

 ## Features

+SymptomSync offers a range of features to help users manage their health effectively:

 - **Medication Reminders**: Schedule, edit, and delete recurring or one‑off med alerts.
 - **Appointment Tracking**: Log upcoming appointments with date/time and manage them.